 As a result, people compromise on the best possible solution and go for what is acceptable.
 In the words of Simon, people satisfice rather than optimise while making decisions.

-Dealing with strategic decisions e. g. entering new markets, selling or acquiring businesses or developing a new product involve an element of uncertainty.
+Dealing with strategic decisions e.g. entering new markets, selling or acquiring businesses or developing a new product involves an element of uncertainty.
 Executives have to assign probabilities to future events and put a value on that event while making strategic decisions.
 But how do people assign probabilities to uncertain events?
-In many cases, we use rules of thumb or mental short cuts for solving complex problems or coming to judgments, typically when there is incomplete information as is the case with many strategic decisions.
+In many cases, we use rules of thumb or mental shortcuts for solving complex problems or coming to judgments, typically when there is incomplete information as is the case with many strategic decisions.
 These rules of thumb are referred to as heuristics.
-“They serve as a mechanism for coping with the complex environment surrounding our decisions1.”
+“They serve as a mechanism for coping with the complex environment surrounding our decisions.”

-We can see the usefulness of heuristics from our daily life.
-The distance of an object can be estimated from how sharp it is visible to the eyes.
-Sharper is the object, nearer is it to eyes.
-However, use of this heuristic can lead to errors in estimation of distance if the visibility is poor.
+We can see the usefulness of heuristics in our daily life.
+The distance of an object can be estimated from how sharply it is visible to the eyes.
+The sharper the object, the nearer it is to our eyes.
+However, the use of this heuristic can lead to errors in the estimation of distance if the visibility is poor.
 Distances are often overestimated when visibility is poor.
 Heuristics, though helpful in dealing with complex issues, are far from perfect and are prone to bias.
 Most of the time, we are oblivious to these heuristics and their effect on decision making.
 As a result, executives like anyone else commit errors in their decision making.
-Behavioural economics has developed as an area to deal with such situations where a host of human biases can affect the decisions.
+Behavioural economics has developed as an area to deal with such situations where a host of human biases can affect decisions.
 In this article, we present seven such biases which can affect strategic decisions and the ways to avoid them.

 Let us ask you a question: what is the more likely cause of death in the US

 The answer to this question depends on your own exposure to the subject matter.
 It depends on what is familiar, vivid, concrete, recent, unusual, highlighted by media or readily recalled or imagined.